logzio/public-api/alerts/README.md

 [JSON file here](swagger.json)

 ## Errors
-400 - Bad request, if the alert definition isn't valid.
+400 - Bad request, if the alert definition isn't valid.<br />
-403 - Unauthorized, if an invalid token header was sent.
+403 - Unauthorized, if an invalid token header was sent.<br />
-404 - Not found, if the alert id was not found.
+404 - Not found, if the alert id was not found.<br />